-- Constricting Harnesses – Constricting harnesses are designed to tighten when your dog pulls the leash.
-They typically attach to the leash at the back, and can help save you from being dragged all over the neighborhood several times a day.
+- Constricting Harnesses: Constricting harnesses are designed to tighten when your dog pulls the leash.
+They typically attach to the leash at the back, have at least one adjustable strap, and can help save you from being dragged all over the neighborhood several times a day.
 However, these harnesses should only provide pressure; you must avoid any constricting harness that causes your dog pain.

 Does the Harness Provide Additional Visibility?

 Many of the best dog harnesses feature reflective patches or stitching, which will help make you and your dog more visible during nighttime walks.